rust-lang/rfcs/text/3537-msrv-resolver.md

 - We would still support `CARGO_RESOLVER_PRECEDENCE=rust-version` to help "Extended MSRV" users
 - We'd drop from this proposal `cargo update [--ignore-rust-version|--update-rust-version]` as they don't make sense with this new default

-This has no impact on the other proposals (`cargo add` picking compatible versions, `package.rust-version = "auto"`, `cargo build` error to diagnostic).
+This has no impact on the other proposals (`cargo add` picking compatible versions, `package.rust-version = "<tbd-name-representing-currently-running-rust-toolchain>"`, `cargo build` error to diagnostic).

 This is an auto-adapting variant where
 - If they are on the latest toolchain, they get the current behavior